-Black History Month is a time set aside to remember, recognize, and celebrate the achievements by African Americans throughout history.
+Black History Month is a time set aside to remember, recognize, and celebrate Black achievements throughout history.
 The next time you visit The Children’s Museum, be on the lookout for these five objects.
-They have connections with men and women who broke records and shattered stereotypes.
+They have connections with people who broke records and shattered stereotypes.
 We hope they inspire you.

 1. Replica of Ruby Bridges’s 1st Grade classroom

-Ruby Bridges helped change our country when she became one of the first African American students to integrate the all-white school system in New Orleans.
+Ruby Bridges helped change our country when she became one of the first Black students to integrate the all-white school system in New Orleans.
 You can hear her story and explore a replica of her 1st Grade classroom in The Power of Children: Making a Difference®.

 3. Replica of Lieutenant Uhura costume

 Nichelle Nichols is known throughout the world for the character she played on Star Trek—Lieutenant Uhura.
 She was a television pioneer.
 She was the first Black woman to be featured on television who was not stereotyped as a servant or a maid.
 She also blazed trails when her character kissed William Shatner’s Captain Kirk on national television.
 It’s believed to be the first scripted interracial kiss viewed on television.

 When she told Dr. Martin Luther King Jr. that she was going to leave Star Trek for a Broadway production, he convinced her to continue in her role as Uhura.
 “The world sees us for the first time as we should be seen,” he told her.
 Dr. King helped her realize how much of a role model she had become.

 A replica of Lieutenant Uhura's famous costumes is on display in the Schaefer Planetarium and Space Object Theater inside Beyond Spaceship Earth.